ovlb/www.ovl.design/_src/pages/text/blog/vibe-coding.md

 Data center development has become a point of contention, as centers prop up the electricity bills of neighbouring communities, poison their drinking water, and send a constang hummmmm through the air. _Business Insider_ tracked this in their [The True Cost of Data Centers](https://www.businessinsider.com/ai-data-center-development-true-cost-environmental-impact-2025-6) report.
 The activist group _The Maybe_ compiled five global stories in [Where Clouds Meets Cement](https://www.themaybe.org/research/data-center-report-where-cloud-meets-cement).
 Data centers already [gobble up 20% of Ireland’s electricity](https://www.nytimes.com/2025/10/20/technology/ai-data-center-backlash-mexico-ireland.html), and are increasingly met with disdain and resistance by local communities.

+Whenever [someone says](https://fly.io/blog/youre-all-nuts/) «An LLM can be instructed to just figure all that shit out» a model is not «just figuring shit out», it runs inference in data centers.
+And, as the code models are reasoning models, this inference can be ridicolously compute expensive.

 With every code completion, every question we ask in chat, every time we are to lazy to fix this unused variable ourselves, we make use of resources our planet might not be able to sustain.
-Ignoring this, is making a fool out of the whole discussion.
+You can try to ignore this, but it is the uncomfortable ground truth of every interaction with these models.

 ### Accessibility